Maria Qamar

-Maria Qamar (born 1991) is an artist and author of the book Trust No Aunty.
+Maria Qamar (born 1991), also known as Hatecopy, is a Pakistani-Canadian artist is known for her satirical pop art works that comment on the hybridization of South Asian and Canadian culture.
+Her work is influenced by sources such as Roy Lichtenstein and Indian soap operas.
+She is the author of the book Trust No Aunty.

+Early life

-Qamar was born in Karachi, Pakistan to a father from Bangladesh and a mother from Gujarat, India.
+Maria was born in Karachi, Pakistan, to a father from Bangladesh and a mother from Gujarat, India.
 Both parents are chemists.
 She was exposed to both Bengali culture and Gujarati culture growing up.

-In 2000, when she was nine, the family emigrated to Ontario, briefly residing in Scarborough.
+In 2000, when she was nine, the family emigrated to Ontario, Canada, briefly residing in Scarborough.
 The family then moved to Mississauga, where she spent the rest of her childhood.
+She has a brother who became a doctor.

+Qamar was interested in art from a young age.
 She experienced prejudice and bullying against South Asian children in her school, especially in the wake of the September 11 attacks.
 So as she later recalled, "I started going home and drawing comics about these experiences.
 But I would change the outcome.
 In my comics I always got the last laugh."
 She aligned both with her Desi identity and with Western teen goth, punk rock, and heavy metal subcultures.